amdigital-co-uk/docs-playbook/docs/4.-Delivery-Practices/3.-Build-and-Release/Engineering/Source-Control,-Versioning-&-Branching-Strategy/index.md

 next-review: 2021-01-06
 ---

-## Who is this for?

-Outlines the current source control techniques for our codebases, referred to as our "branching strategy".

-This is targeted at any member of the team who performs work against any of the codebases, including code changes and reviews.

 ## Source Control

 Code is managed and stored using [Git](https://git-scm.com/docs) and GitHub.

 ## Branching Strategy

 **IMPORTANT NOTE:** This strategy applies to all repositions with the **exception of any shared code repositories** which generate NuGet packages which are  dependencies of multiple other repos/solutions.
 Please see the specific [Branching & Versioning Shared Repositories](/6.-Engineering/Source-Control,-Versioning-&-Branching-Strategy/Branching-&-Versioning-Shared-Code-Repositories) documentation.

 | **Branch** | **Key Purpose** | **Naming** |
 |--|--|--|